Jahnavi-Suram/reimbursement-app/README.md

 ## Problems Encountered & Solved
 - File input did not reset after submission — fixed with manual DOM reset
 - Success alert was intrusive — replaced with an inline success message for better UX
-- Backend delay due to HTTPS redirection — resolved by commenting out app.UseHttpsRedirection()
+- Backend was slow due to HTTPS → disabled UseHttpsRedirection in dev
-- CORS issue while connecting Angular to .NET backend — resolved by enabling CORS in Program.cs
+- Angular → .NET requests blocked → fixed with CORS in Program.cs
 - File upload initially allowed any type — added frontend validation and accept attribute to restrict to .pdf, .jpg, .jpeg, .png
 - Uploaded PDF looked corrupted — clarified that it’s expected binary content and confirmed it displays correctly in PDF viewers